 “Aux États-Unis, le retour du débat sur les réparations de l’esclavage,” article by Stéphanie Le Bars, Le Monde, May 10, 2019.

 “Reparations for Descendants of the Slave Trade Emerges as Democrats’ Campaign Platform,”article by Stacy Brown, Black Press USA, April 7, 2019.

 “Reparations: An Idea Whose Time Has Come?” article by Jonathan Tilove, Austin American-Statesman, April 6, 2019.

-“Nenhum negro foi indenizado pela escravidão no Brasil: Esse debate é mais urgente do que nunca” by Ana Lucia Araujo, Intercept Brasil, February 18, 2019.
+“Nenhum negro foi indenizado pela escravidão no Brasil: Esse debate é mais urgente do que nunca” [in Portuguese] by Ana Lucia Araujo, Intercept Brasil, February 18, 2019.

 “Vogue Brazil Fashion Director Resigns Over Photos that Evoke Slavery Era” article by Ernesto Lodoño, New York Times, February 15, 2019.

 Review of Reparations for Slavery and the Slave Trade: A Transnational and Comparative History by Ana Lucia Araujo, review by Jacob.
 T. Parks, H-Caribbean, January 2019.

 “Slavery and a Transnational History of Reparations” review by Guy Emerson Mount, of the book Reparations for Slavery: A Transnational and Comparative History by Ana Lucia Araujo, Black Perspectives, October 16, 2018.